zeapoz/xrpl/SPEC.md

 ### ZG-CONFORMANCE-008

-    The node should query for the transaction object after receiving a TmHaveTransactions packet.
+    The node should query for the transaction object after receiving a mtHAVE_TRANSACTIONS packet.

     <>
     -> mtHAVE_TRANSACTIONS
-    <- TmGetObjectByHash
+    <- mtGET_OBJECTS

 ### ZG-CONFORMANCE-009